Alejogb1/job-board/blog-data/how-to-rename-a-mongoid-model-in-rails-without-data-loss.md

 id: "how-to-rename-a-mongoid-model-in-rails-without-data-loss"
 ---

-Alright, let's tackle this one.
+, let's tackle this one.
 It’s a scenario I’ve bumped into a few times over the years, usually after the initial design phases of a project where we've had to adjust model names to better reflect the business logic.
 Renaming a Mongoid model in a Rails application without losing data requires careful planning and execution.
 It's not as straightforward as a simple rename, since Mongoid, like other odm/orm tools, uses the class name as part of its internal representation.
 Therefore, simply changing the class name leads to a disconnect between the model definition and the data stored in MongoDB.
 I'm going to walk you through the steps based on my previous experience, outlining a safe procedure to get this done.

 The core issue is that Mongoid typically stores the collection name in MongoDB based on the class name by convention – pluralizing it and converting it to lowercase, unless explicitly specified otherwise.
 Renaming the model in Rails without any associated database changes would cause your application to look for the data in a newly named collection that doesn't exist, and, equally problematic, it would not recognize the existing collection as the one that belongs to the new model name.